bioinfologics/w2rap/README.md

 This shows that the majority of content is shared between PE and LMP reads.

 ### b) Check the LMP insert size distribution
-Map the reads to a reference (or teh contigs generated in step 2) and generate an insert size histogram to check the insert size and the shape of the distribution.
+Map the reads to the reference (or the contigs generated in step 2) and generate an insert size histogram to check the insert size and the shape of the distribution.

 ```
 bwa index -p yeast ./contigs/a.lines.fasta